davesinkler1/Simple-Phonenum-and-name-storing/README.md

 Deployment
 ==========
-Simply type this command into your command line or terminal
+Simply type this command into your command line or terminal:
 <p>
 python phonename.py
 </p>